ikenox/ikenox.github.io/src/pages/2019-01-25-getting-started-ideavim/index.md

 nnoremap gd :action GotoDeclaration
 ```

 `GotoDeclaration` is called "action".
-It corresponds a one of the IntelliJ features.
+It corresponds to a one of the IntelliJ features.
 It navigates to the declaration of a symbol on a your text cursor.
 So, `nnoremap gd :action GotoDeclaration` means, "When you type `gd`, then you'll be navigate to the declaration of a symbol on the cursor".

 Thus, by using `:action` command, **you can define a vim-like keymap to any IntelliJ features, even very powerful code modification, code navigation, refactoring, and more features.**